 Last but not least, quick pickling is a simple and fun technique to prepare vegetables.
 Even though pickling can sound intimidating, making pickled veggies (fridge pickles, not the shelf stable kind) is incredibly easy.
 With some vinegar, sugar, and spices, you can pickle just about any kind of vegetable.

 How to do it: Slice or dice your desired veggies into small pieces and add them to a glass jar with approximately a cup of vinegar, a tablespoon of sugar, and a teaspoon of salt.
-Seal the jar, and you’ll have pickled veggies in no time!
-Be sure to check out some tested recipes for recommended types of vinegars, instructions, and proportions of ingredients.
+Seal the jar, put it in the fridge, and you’ll have pickled veggies in no time!
+Be sure to refer to some tested recipes for recommended types of vinegars, instructions, and proportions of ingredients.

-Have you tried all of the basic cooking techniques for vegetables on this list?
+Out of all the methods of cooking vegetables, roasting is my favorite!
+But I’d love to hear what you prefer.
+Have you tried all of the techniques on this list?
 Is there anything else you want to know, or is anything missing?
-Let me know in the comments below!
+Let me know in the comments below, and sign up for the weekly newsletter here.